MattV-data/Projects-Portfolio/README.md

 [House Cost Analysis & Prediction](https://github.com/MattV-data/Projects-Portfolio/blob/main/Housing%20Portfolio%20Project.ipynb)

-This project analyzes the cost of homes from a Melbourne realty dataset and creates a price prediction model
+This project analyzes the cost of homes from a Melbourne realty dataset and creates a price prediction model.

 Tools